Question: "Is worship of saints / Mary biblical?"

 Answer: The Bible is absolutely clear that we are to worship God alone.
 The only instances of anyone other than God receiving worship in the Bible are false gods, which are Satan and his demons.
 All followers of the Lord God refuse worship.
 Peter and the apostles refused to be worshipped (Acts 10:25–26; 14:13–14).
 The holy angels refuse to be worshipped (Revelation 19:10; 22:9).
 The response is always the same, “Worship God!”

-The major way Catholics "venerate" Mary and the saints is by praying to them.
-As the following article demonstrates, prayer to anyone other than God alone is anti-Biblical – praying to saints and Mary.
-Whether Mary and/or the saints are prayed to, or whether they are petitioned for their prayers – neither practice is Biblical.
+The major way Catholics “venerate” Mary and the saints is by praying to them.
+But prayer to anyone other than God alone is anti-biblical.
+Whether Mary and/or the saints are prayed to, or whether they are petitioned for their prayers—neither practice is biblical.
 Prayer is an act of worship.
 When we pray to God, we are admitting that we need His help.
 Directing our prayers to anyone other than God is robbing God of the glory that is His alone.

 Another way Catholics “venerate” Mary and the saints is by creating statues and images of them.
 Many Catholics use images of Mary and/or the saints as “good luck charms.”
 Any cursory reading of the Bible will reveal this practice as blatant idolatry (Exodus 20:4–6; 1 Corinthians 12:1–2; 1 John 5:21).
 Rubbing rosary beads is idolatry.
 Lighting candles before a statue or portrayal of a saint is idolatry.
 Burying a Joseph statue in hopes of selling your home (and countless other Catholic practices) is idolatry.